joshandnoodles/Thesis/doc/lab_log.md

   - ADCs (>=4)
     - read power rails, quantify intensity of light incident on photodiode(s)
     - general purpose, 10-/12-/16-bit resolution
-  - DACs (>=1)
-    - laser driving, having on board is a must since this will be key in creating a signal with quick modulation patterns
     - general purpose, 16-bit resolution
   -  PWM (>=1)
     - necessary in order to develop a carrier signal and modulate at a lower frequency